turingschool/front-end-curriculum/lessons/module-2/array-iterator-methods.md

 * What is a prototype method?
 * Name two prototype methods for an object.
 * Name three prototype methods for an array.
+* Which prototype methods are the most confusing right now?
 </section>